 What posed a particular challenge in the present study was the recruitment of mutually exclusive groups of musicians.
 While the distinction between singers and instrumentalists may seem trivial at first glance, it is actually rare that musicians engage in one of these activities only.
-Thus, for practical reasons, we recruited participants who self-assigned clearly to one predominant form and made sure that there current activity is either one or the other.
+Thus, for practical reasons, we recruited participants who self-assigned clearly to one form and made sure that their current activity is either one or the other.
 In a similar vein, the distinction between amateurs and professionals is not fully straight-forward and may represent a continuum rather than clear-cut categories.
 Some individuals pursue music as a profession, but without a formal music degree, others vice versa (Zendel & Alexander, 2020).
-Some people transition from amateurs to a professional level, even later at life (Taylor & Hallam, 2011).
+Some people transition from amateurs to a professional level later in life (Taylor & Hallam, 2011).
 Thus, while the argument still holds that future research should incorporate the heterogeneity of musicians, it may be more adequate to consider variability on a spectrum rather than distinct groups.
 We aimed to incorporate this approach in our correlational analysis of Part II.

 On a practical note, we must acknowledge that the technical randomization error limits comparability of this data collection encompassing amateur singers and instrumentalists with the previous one encompassing professionals and non-musicians.
 While in the first study stimuli were drawn only once, as intended, the present code allowed full randomization with duplication and omissions of stimuli.
 While undoubtedly unfortunate, we are nevertheless confident that this error has not affected our results to a large degree.
 First, the classification patterns for different Morph Types and Emotions present a full replication of the previous study (cf Figure 3) and we observed very similar correlations between vocal emotion recognition and music perception performance (cf. Table 3).
 Second, while this issue could have arguably decreased signal-to-noise ratio, we do not see a risk that it could have introduced a specific bias.
 Thus, we still consider both studies sufficiently comparable.

 While the present behavioral data did not reveal any differences between musical subgroups, future research may unravel more fine-grained patterns in the brain.
-Several studies have reported brain differences in auditory and motor processing between amateurs and professionals (Kleber et al., 2010; Lotze et al., 2003; Oechslin et al., 2013; Papadaki et al., 2023) and singers and instrumentalists (Halwani et al., 2011), but specific insights into vocal emotional processing are elusive.
-With the present stimulus material, we observed distinct electrophysiological responses in musicians and non-musicians (Lehnen et al., 2025; Nussbaum et al., 2023), but a meaningful analysis of musical subgroups would have required a much bigger sample.
+Several studies have reported brain differences in auditory and motor processing between amateurs and professionals (Kleber et al., 2010; Lotze et al., 2003; Oechslin et al., 2013; Papadaki et al., 2023) and singers and instrumentalists (Halwani et al., 2011), but we have as yet no insights into vocal emotional processing.
+With the present stimulus material, we observed distinct electrophysiological responses in musicians and non-musicians (Lehnen et al., 2025; Nussbaum et al., 2023), but a meaningful comparison between singers and instrumentalists or amateurs and professionals would have required a much bigger sample.

 Finally, with respect to the individual dynamics of the action-perception link in vocal communication, it may be worthwhile to focus on another group of vocal experts: professional voice actors or imitators.
 A recent study found that voice actors show enhanced sensitivity for linguistic voice prosody and enhanced neural tracking for voice pitch compared to non-actors (Kachlicka & Tierney, 2024).
-Vocal acting usually involves deliberate exaggeration of vocal expressions and may therefore require fine-grained explicit representation of vocal emotions (Berry & Brown, 2019).
-While there is research comparing actors and non-actors regarding expression of emotions (Jürgens et al., 2015), it is not yet understood how this is mirrored in vocal emotion perception performance and how this group may differ from individuals with singing expertise.
+Vocal acting usually involves deliberate exaggeration of vocal expressions and may therefore require a fine-grained explicit representation of vocal emotions (Berry & Brown, 2019).
+While there is research comparing actors and non-actors regarding the expression of emotions (Jürgens et al., 2015), it is not yet understood how this is mirrored in vocal emotion perception performance and how this group may differ from individuals with singing expertise.

 Summary and Conclusion